Nursing - Associate Degree

 - All students must successfully complete a DHS approved Nursing Assistant course prior to program entry.

 - Complete caregiver background check.
 A fee is charged for this service.
 Must be completed to be accepted to the program.

 Students following the study plan below will complete the Nursing Associate Degree program in the number of semesters shown.
-For alternate study plans, refer to the information in the Related Links area at the right of this page.

 Summer Before First Semester

 - Curriculum Note: Students must earn a "B" or higher in all 10-543-xxx and 10-806-xxx courses.
 A student must repeat the particular course with "B" or better final grade to continue in or graduate from this program.
 If the course is sequential, the successful retake must occur before continuing the sequence.